Home » Repurposed Furniture » Headboard | Bed Parts | Cribs » DIY Coat Rack Repurposed Bunk Bed

-I have already showed you the twin to this repurposed bunk bed …. the bunk bed wall shelf.
-Today I have another repurposed bunk bed project, a small shelf, but more importantly it’s a great DIY bed coat rack!
+I have already shown you the twin to this repurposed bunk bed …. the bunk bed wall shelf.
+Today, I have another repurposed bunk bed project, a small shelf, but more importantly, it’s a great DIY bed coat rack!

 How To: DIY Bed Coat Rack

 My friend gave me these bunk bed pieces that she had left over from her yard sale.
-Perfect for a diy bed coat rack!
+They’re perfect for a DIY bed coat rack!

-Seriously, these old bunk beds can be found at thrift stores cheap!
+Seriously, these old bunk beds can be found at thrift stores cheaply!
 Maybe you already have one in storage?
-If not, you can always ask your friends and family on Facebook if they are wanting to get rid of one.
+If not, you can always ask your friends and family on Facebook if they want to get rid of one.

 Cut Bunk Bed Top & Bottom